MARKET SNAPSHOT: Wall Street Aims For Another Positive Session, As U.S. Politics Take A Breather

 Read:Only two S&P 500 companies passed this sales-and-earnings test (http://www.marketwatch.com/story/only-two-sp-500-companies-passed-this-sales-and-earnings-test-2017-05-11)

-Shares of Applied Materials Inc.(AMAT) could be in for premarket gains, after a nearly 3% rise in late trading as the microchip-materials maker's results and outlook topped Wall Street estimates (http://www.marketwatch.com/story/applied-materials-shares-rise-on-earnings-beat-strong-outlook-2017-05-18).
+Shares of Applied Materials Inc.(AMAT) rose 2.2% in premarket trade after the microchip-materials maker's results and outlook topped Wall Street estimates late Thursday (http://www.marketwatch.com/story/applied-materials-shares-rise-on-earnings-beat-strong-outlook-2017-05-18).

 Read:Bill Ackman has 'something to prove' after Valeant mistake (http://www.marketwatch.com/story/bill-ackman-has-something-to-prove-after-valeant-mistake-2017-05-18)